-This project was successful in winning the 2008 MBA NSW Excellence in Construction Award for Health Buildings $5M – $10M.
+This project was successful in winning a MBA NSW Excellence in Regional Building Merit Award for Commercial Projects $5M-$10M in 2012.

 The Construction of the 550 m2 Yambil Dental Care Surgery consisted of a concrete tilt panel design with structural steel portal frames, a modern fit out with detailed circular reception counter and new car parking facilities.